it-at-m/refarch-templates/docs/develop.md

 # Development

 We include various development tools to simplify the development process and make development more comfortable and error-resistant.
-Those tools will be further explained below.
+Those tools are further explained below.

 ::: danger IMPORTANT
 Please make sure you worked through the corresponding [Getting Started](./getting-started#documentation) instructions before proceeding.